manifold-systems/manifold/manifold-deps-parent/manifold-ext/composition.md

   }
 }
 ```
-In the case since the component is created separate from the `@delegate` declaration, the `$self` field must be initialized
+In this  case since the component is created separate from the `@delegate` declaration, the `$self` field must be initialized
 directly via reflection.

 As a consequence of these restrictions it is impossible for the component class instance to escape the scope of the component